MarianStelianCraciun/rotrust/README.md

 We welcome contributions to the RoTrust project.
 Please note that we have implemented branch protection rules to maintain code quality:

-- **Direct pushes to the main branch are not allowed**
+- **Direct pushes to the main branch are not allowed** (except for the repository owner)
+- **The repository owner can push directly to the main branch**
-- All changes must be made through pull requests
+- All other contributors must make changes to the main branch through pull requests
 - Pull requests require specific approval before merging
 - **Only pull requests approved by the repository owner can be merged to main**